IP Due Diligence: Everything You Need to Know

-Even if your not currently preparing to sell your intellectual property, creating an IP map can be extremely enlightening.
+Even if you're not currently preparing to sell your intellectual property, creating an IP map can be extremely enlightening.
 You'll want to include every aspect of the Intellectual Property, include each individual that was involved in the development of each asset.
-Take the time to breakdown each branch, start with the inventor and verify that all of the documentation is on hand to support each aspect of the process.
+Take the time to breakdown each branch, start with the inventor, and verify that all of the documentation is on hand to support each aspect of the process.
 The documents might include consent forms from a transfer agreement or a waiver from an employee.

-In completing an IP map you will be confident that you have filled all of the gaps and ironed our every wrinkle.
+In completing an IP map you will be confident that you have filled all of the gaps and ironed out every wrinkle.
 Additionally, you will have the necessary documentation on had to provide a prospective buyer.
 Future due diligence will be completed without issue, therefore allowing for a quick sale.

 Common Intellectual Property Due Diligence Mistakes

 There are many potential problems in IP due diligence.
 With careful planning and knowledge, these mistakes can be avoided.